 Both men early on began farming and growing fruit trees.
 Their intent from the outset appears to have been distilling.
 With an extensive apple orchard, Looney specialized in making apple brandy, although he may have distilled whiskey from grain from time to time.
 He is credited with producing 1,500 gallons of brandy a year.
 At his death, according to probate records, he left behind two stills, 27 still tubs, and some 21 gallons of apple brandy.
 After his slaves the stills were considered his most valuable property.

 Rice’s distilling appears to have been largely whiskey.
 He was growing and selling both wheat and corn, both necessary ingredients for that liquor.
 The probate record of Reuben’s son who inherited his father’s distillery indicates that he had two stills, 20 tubs, and two cooling tubs through which the copper coil “worm” ran.
-The distilling scene shown here provides an idea of what Looney and Rice’s operation might have looked like.
+The distilling scene shown above with a slave provides an idea of what Looney and Rice’s operations might have looked like.
 Both men probably sold their liquor in stoneware jugs with brown Albany slip glaze, as the one shown here.
 A similar jug has been handed down in the Rice family, believed to have been produced by a local pottery.